-As of December 31, 2020, the Sands Capital, global and emerging markets portfolio's country and regional exposures included a 83% allocation to developed market stocks, which included a 50% allocation to U.S. stocks, and an approximately 15% allocation to emerging, markets stocks, which included a 5% allocation to holdings in India.
+As of December 31, 2021, the Sands Capital, global and emerging markets portfolio's country and regional exposures included an 84.4% allocation to developed market stocks, which included a 52% allocation to U.S. stocks.
+Approximately 9.4% was allocated to emerging, markets stocks, which included a 6% allocation to holdings in India.